 Phase 2 Trial in Women with ER+,PR+, Her2- Metastatic Breast Cancer after Progression on Aromatase Inhibitor and CDK4/6 Inhibitor Combination Therapy

-Initiation of this Phase 2 study targeted for second half of 2019.
+Initiation of this Phase 2 study targeted for late 2019 or early 2020.

 Apristor (onapristone extended release) is a potent and specific antagonist of the progesterone receptor that is orally administered.
 Currently, there are no approved therapies that selectively target PR+ cancers.
 Preliminary preclinical and clinical data suggest that Apristor has anticancer activity by inhibiting the binding of progesterone receptor to chromatin, downregulating cancer stem cell mobilization, and blocking immune evasion.
 Apristor is an investigational drug that has not been approved for marketing by any regulatory authority.

 A prospective, Phase 2 randomized control, multicenter study assessing the effect of Faslodex (fulvestrant) alone or in combination with Apristor in women with ER+, PR+, Her2- metastatic breast cancer after progression on the combination of an aromatase inhibitor and a Cdk4/6 inhibitor.

 Recent Data Indicates PR is a Potential Mediator of Resistance to Cdk4/6i + Antiestrogen Combination Therapy